Martha's Vineyard: Towns

 Martha's Vineyard is divided into six towns.
-Each town is governed by a select board elected by town voters, along with annual and periodic town meetings.
+Each town is governed by a Board of Selectmen elected by town voters in each of the towns, along with annual and periodic town meetings.
 Each town is also a member of the Martha's Vineyard Commission, which regulates island-wide building, environmental, and aesthetic concerns.

 Some government programs on the island—such as the public school system, emergency management, and waste management—have been regionalized.
 There is a growing push for further regionalization areas of law enforcement, water treatment, and possible government regionalization.

 Each town also follows certain regulations from Dukes County.
 The towns are: